AdikaStyle/go-df/README.md

 - Update/Append Columns.
 - Filter by custom condition.
 - Concatenate two data frames.
+- Cast columns to other types.
+- Apply a function to entire column.
 - Split by custom condition.
 - Group by multiple columns with field aggregations.
 - Order by single field (ASC/DESC).